ory/kratos/docs/docs/self-service/flows/user-facing-errors.md

 title: User-Facing Errors
 ---

-Because ORY Kratos does not render User Interfaces, we implemented a flow that allows you to implement the error page in any way you want.
+Because Ory Kratos does not render User Interfaces, we implemented a flow that allows you to implement the error page in any way you want.

 ## User-Facing Errors in the Browser

-When a user-facing error occurs (e.g. during Self Service User Login), ORY Kratos will store error message and context and redirect the User's Browser to the Error UI URL set by the `selfservice.flows.error.ui_url` configuration or `SELFSERVICE_FLOWS_ERROR_UI_URL` environment variable.
+When a user-facing error occurs (e.g. during Self Service User Login), Ory Kratos will store error message and context and redirect the User's Browser to the Error UI URL set by the `selfservice.flows.error.ui_url` configuration or `SELFSERVICE_FLOWS_ERROR_UI_URL` environment variable.

-Assuming `selfservice.flows.error.ui_url` is set to `https://example.org/errors`, ORY Kratos will redirect the User's Browser to `https://example.org/errors?error=abcde`.
+Assuming `selfservice.flows.error.ui_url` is set to `https://example.org/errors`, Ory Kratos will redirect the User's Browser to `https://example.org/errors?error=abcde`.

-The route matching `https://example.org/errors` uses the `error` URL Query parameter value `abcde` to make a request to ORY Kratos' Public or Admin API `https://kratos-<public|admin>/self-service/errors?error=abcde`.
+The route matching `https://example.org/errors` uses the `error` URL Query parameter value `abcde` to make a request to Ory Kratos' Public or Admin API `https://kratos-<public|admin>/self-service/errors?error=abcde`.
 The JSON Response contains a list of errors and their details, for example: